Chicago to sue Jussie Smollett for costs of investigation

-CHICAGO (AP) — Jussie Smollett has refused to pay more than $130,000 to reimburse Chicago investigative costs and the city said Thursday it will sue the "Empire" actor for the money as reimbursement for investigating what officials say was phony racist, anti-gay attack that Smollett staged.
+CHICAGO (AP) — Jussie Smollett has refused to pay more than $130,000 to reimburse Chicago investigative costs and the city said Thursday it will sue the "Empire" actor for money spent investigating what officials say was a phony racist, anti-gay attack that Smollett staged.

-Mayor Rahm Emanuel's law chief sent Smollett a March 28 letter demanding he pay $130,106 — plus 15 cents — within seven days.
+Mayor Rahm Emanuel's law chief sent Smollett a March 28 letter demanding he pay $130,106 — plus 15 cents — for overtime worked by detectives and officers in looking into his claims.
+It set Thursday as the deadline to pay.

-The City Law Department said in a Thursday statement that Smollett had refused to pay, adding that it was already drafting a lawsuit in response and would file it "in the near future."
+The City Law Department said in a Thursday evening statement that it was already drafting a lawsuit in response and would file it "in the near future."

-Smollett, who is black and gay, maintains he told the truth in reporting to police that two masked men assaulted him in downtown Chicago on Jan.
+Smollett, who is black and gay, maintains he told the truth in reporting that two masked men assaulted him in downtown Chicago on Jan.
 29, shouting slurs and wrapping a rope around his neck.
+He said his attackers also yelled, "This is MAGA country," a reference to President Donald Trump's campaign slogan, "Make America Great Again."

+The lawsuit could lead to a civil trial, where jurors would have to answer the question of whether Smollett orchestrated the attack.

-There will be no criminal trial on that question after Cook County prosecutors last week dropped all 16 felony counts against Smollett, saying they still believed they could prove the charges but that it wasn't worth the time and expense.
-The shock decision angered Emanuel and city lawyers sent the demand letter to Smollett just two days later.
+There will be no criminal trial on that question after Cook County prosecutors last week dropped all 16 felony counts against Smollett, saying they believed they could prove the charges but that it wasn't worth the time and expense.
+The surprise decision angered Emanuel, who called it a "whitewash" and said the city's reputation "was dragged through the mud" by Smollett.

-But the city intends to file its suit in civil court, where a trial with jurors could decide whether Smollett orchestrated the attack.

 "As part of this legal action, the Law Department will pursue the full measure of damages allowed under the ordinance," the statement from Chicago said.
-It didn't say what those damages could be.
+It didn't specify what those damages could be.

 A spokeswoman for Smollett's legal team declined comment on the latest development.

-When city raised the issue last week of Smollet reimbursing Chicago, the actor's lawyers said it was city officials "who owe" Smollett "an apology — for dragging an innocent man's character through the mud."
+When the city raised the issue last week of Smollett reimbursing Chicago, the actor's lawyers said it was city officials "who owe" Smollett "an apology — for dragging an innocent man's character through the mud."
 They added: "Jussie has paid enough."

+Smollett admitted no wrongdoing, but he did agree to do some community service before charges were dropped.
+He also agreed to forfeit $10,000 he paid in bond money after he was charged, which some legal experts say city lawyers could try to use against him in the civil case as an implied admission of guilt.

 Taking the matter to trial, carries risks for Smollett, including by extending negative publicity and potentially making it harder for him to get his entertainment career back on track.

-Much of the evidence that would have featured at a criminal trial would be presented at any civil trial.
+Much of the evidence that would have been presented at a criminal trial would be brought out at any civil trial.
 Smollett could also be required to sit for depositions, forcing him for the first time to explain evidence that prosecutors said demonstrated he was lying.

 To the city's advantage, the threshold for proving he staged the incident will be lower than in criminal court.
 The city won't have to prove beyond a reasonable doubt that Smollett staged the attack in civil court, only that it's more likely true than not true that he did.